ds-wizard/docs/docs/admin/upgrade.rst

 ..
 Warning::

-   Backup database and other imporant data (e.g., configuration) before upgrade!
+   Backup database and other important data (e.g., configuration) before upgrade!

 Using Docker
 ------------

-In case of using Docker, just use the tag in :ref:`docker-compose.yml` or pull the new Docker image and restart using down/up:
+In case of using Docker, just use the tag in ``docker-compose.yml`` or pull the new Docker image and restart using down/up:

 .. code-block:: shell